zzj-bj/SCHISM_Z/docs/ini.md

 - `num_samples`: Number of samples to use.
 Default value is 500 samples.
 - `ignore_background` : Should the background class be ignored during training and inference.
 If set to True, `num_class` should be decreased by one.

 Note that during a training, images are split into crops of user-defined size (`crop_size`), then resized to `img_res` to ensure compatibility with various machines and GPUs while preserving detail.
+The same process is applied during inference, with patches reassembled into the original image.